fxbriol/fxbriol.github.io/_pages/about.md

 ## News
+* Zhuo Sun received a *Best Student Paper Award* from the section on Bayesian Statistical Science of the American Statistical Association for our paper on *"Vector-valued control variates"*.
+*
 * Takuo Mastubara has received a *Best Student/Postdoc Contributed Paper Award* at ISBA 2021 for our paper called *"Robust generalised Bayesian inference for intractable likelihoods"*.

 * I am now affiliated to the recently-established [UCL ELLIS unit](https://ucl-ellis.github.io).